JetBrains/kotlin-web-site/pages/docs/reference/reflection.md

 ```
 </div>

-A property reference can be used where a function with one parameter is expected:
+A property reference can be used where a function with a single generic parameter is expected:

 <div class="sample" markdown="1" theme="idea">
 ```kotlin